 So Who Will Buy This Spectacular Glass-Wrapped Penthouse Near Yonge & Bloor In The Video Above?

-Right now I have a spectacular penthouse at Casa Condominio near Yonge & Bloor listed for sale for $2,388,800 which, by virtue of its price point, automatically narrows the number of Buyers who might consider it.
+We had a spectacular penthouse at Casa Condominio near Yonge & Bloor listed for sale for $2,388,800 which, by virtue of its price point, automatically narrows the number of Buyers who might consider it.
+It’s now SOLD!

 Located near Toronto’s ‘Mink Mile’ On Bloor which is great for shopping, some stellar dining establishments (I love La Societe and Wish Cafe & Bar), daily amenities like Yorkville’s Whole Foods Market and being near a number of cultural and educational institutions including the Univesity of Toronto, The Royal Ontario Museum and the superb Toronto Reference Library the target market for this exceptional residence is definitely more downtown than uptown.

 It’s also well-suited to those who love light, who favour crisp clean lines and who covet a spectacular panoramic city-lake-vista thru expansive floor to ceiling windows in a building executed with a strong linear scale and rhythm rooted in the International Style of the Modernist Architecture Movement.

 So who’s the buyer for this?
 The Buyer for this residence is unlikely to locate north of Bloor because living in the heartbeat of the city is important to them.
 If they were to locate north of Bloor, they’d either choose a place in Yorkville or perhaps Yonge & Eglinton providing it was sky-high polished glam.
 This is a sophisticated affluent niche market with a high standard and exacting attention to detail.
 Think high-earning savvy fashion-forward 30 to 40-something swingles (possibly with a Trust Fund) or couples in the occupations of health care, technology, corporate finance/law/venture capital, media and/or entertainment (pretty much any of the movers and shakers on Dragon’s Den); OR a cool creative professional divorced Dad with (almost) adult kids; OR a genuine rising star in his or her career-path with some high-style swag relocating from another city; OR an international buyer with deep pockets whose children need accommodation while attending U of T.

 Want to know more?
 Check it out –> Culture, Couture & Contemporary Living At Casa Condominio Near Yonge & Bloor, Offered For $2,388,800.